 Evaluating your previous earned media against your current goals can help you get an idea of where to focus your time.
 Look at where your traffic and leads are coming from (if that’s your goal) and rank each earned media source from most effective to least effective.

-You can get this information from tools like Google Analytics, or in HubSpot’s Sources Reports if you’re a customer.
+You can get this information from tools like Google Analytics, or the Sources Reports in your HubSpot software.

 6) Audit and plan your paid media.